 The majority of the swelling will resolve in about 3 to 4 months following the procedure.
 Any remaining swelling will slowly go away in a year.

-An African-American rhinoplasty can resolve any breathing issues that are caused by the nasal airway obstruction.
+An African-American rhinoplasty can resolve any breathing problems that are caused by the nasal airway obstruction.

 The results of an African-American rhinoplasty will become noticeable when the nasal tissues start to heal several weeks after the procedure.
-When all of their swellings has diminished and all of the tissues have completely healed, the final results will be visible.
+When all of the swelling has diminished and all of the tissues have completely healed, the final results will be visible.

 The majority of plastic surgery procedures last for about 10 to 15 years and may require repeat surgeries down the road.
 Fortunately, rhinoplasty achieves permanent results.

 While the African-American rhinoplasty procedure is similar for males and females, there are subtle differences.
-Dr. DeJoseph makes it a point to ensure that all patients who undergo this procedure are left with the look they prefer.
+Our surgeon makes it a point to ensure that all patients who undergo this procedure are left with the look they prefer.

 Interested in an African-American Rhinoplasty?
 Schedule a Private Consultation

-If you believe that you are a good candidate for an African-American rhinoplasty and you are ready to improve the appearance of your nose, don’t hesitate to schedule a private consultation with a triple board-certified plastic surgeon and African-American rhinoplasty expert Dr. Louis DeJoseph of Premier Image Cosmetic and Laser Surgery.
-Call us at 770-457-6303 or toll-free at 888-455-FACE to make an appointment.
+If you believe that you are a good candidate for an African-American rhinoplasty and you are ready to improve the appearance of your nose, don’t hesitate to schedule a consultation with an expert facial plastic surgeon and African-American rhinoplasty expert of Premier Image Cosmetic and Laser Surgery.
+Call us at (770) 457-6303 or toll-free at (888) 455-FACE to make an appointment.